gwpl/handy_scripts_misc/git-branches-graph.README.md

 - Pipe Mermaid output to documentation or GitHub README files
 - Use CSV format for further processing with other tools
 - Combine with `git branch --merged` to focus on active branches
+- Use `--list` for analyzing specific branches/tags without affecting your working directory
+- Use `--no-transitive-reduction` to see all relationships before simplification
+- Combine `--all --tags` to get a complete view of your repository structure

 ## Troubleshooting